Regular procedure

 This appeal before the Council of State must be presented by a lawyer registered with the Council of State.
 If the asylum seeker’s income is too low to initiate this action, they may request legal aid to the Office of legal aid of the Council of State.
 In practice, it is very difficult to obtain, as contrary to legal aid before the CNDA, the legal aid office of the Council of State does a preliminary review of the appeal and rejects legal aid where the appeal seems to manifestly inadmissible or devoid of any grounds.

-The Council of State received the following appeals in 2023:
+The Council of State received the following appeals between 2018 and 2024:

-This appeal is not suspensive, the average processing time is around two years and the applicant may be returned to their country of origin during this period.[83]
+This onward appeal is not suspensive, the average processing time is around two years, and the applicant may be returned to their country of origin during this period.[90]

 Legal assistance